Matica hrvatska: First published books

-First two books published by Matica were printed in Vienna in 1844 because of the censorship imposed by the central Government on Croatia.
-These books were Osman, historical-romantic epic about the events related to the life and reign of the Turkish Sultan Osman II, written by Ivan Gundulić and completed with the special addition by Ivan Mažuranić and Teuta, drama about the Illyrian Queen Teuta and tragic discord in her state which caused its destruction and subtraction of the freedom of her people, written by Dimitrija Demeter.
+The first two books published by Matica were printed in Vienna in 1844 because of the censorship imposed by the central Government on Croatia.
+These books were Osman, the 17th-century historical-romantic epic poem about events related to the life and reign of the Turkish Sultan Osman II, written by Ivan Gundulić and completed by Ivan Mažuranić; and Teuta, a drama about the Illyrian Queen Teuta and the tragic discord in her state which caused its destruction and subtraction of the freedom of her people, written by Dimitrija Demeter.

 During Bach's absolutism

 1840s and 1850s were particularly difficult for Matica ilirska.
 Although Statute of Matica was finally approved in 1847 book publishing and cultural life of the nation were not a priority at the moment due to the Hungarian Revolution of 1848.
 It was especially hard for Matica ilirska during the reign of Baron Alexander von Bach between 1850 and 1859, a period that is known in the history of the Austrian Empire as neo-absolutism or Bach's absolutism.
 Bach encouraged centralization of the Austrian Empire in favor of Vienna and Germanization.
 In Croatia, the Government and Parliament were abolished, Croatian counties lost their historical independence while German language became official.
 Matica ilirska started to work as an independent organization in 1850 after the Illyrian reading room was abolished.
-In this period Matica was publishing magazine Neven (1852-1857).
+In this period Matica was publishing magazine Neven (1852–1857).